redrambles/Accelerate/wp-content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 2.9.30 (11 December 2015) =
+= 2.9.31 (16 December 2015) =

 *Security:*

-* Fixed a serious security issue that could allow for possible SQL injection.
-Please update as soon as possible.

 *Bugs:*

-* Fixed a bug that could cause HTML elements in success messages and redirects to be accidentally stripped.
+* Our last security fix was a bit over-zealous.
+This version should prevent all occurances of the phrase 'script' from being stripped from textarea inputs.

 == Changelog ==

+= 2.9.31 (16 December 2015) =

+*Security:*

+*Bugs:*

+* Our last security fix was a bit over-zealous.
+This version should prevent all occurances of the phrase 'script' from being stripped from textarea inputs.

 = 2.9.30 (11 December 2015) =